 I also work on data from the NIHR funded seAFOod Polyp Prevention and STOP-ADENOMA clinical trials on the use of EPA and Aspirin in prevention of colorectal polyps.

 Previous and Current Roles

-Prior to joining the group, I was a Data Scientist in the Leeds Institute for Quality Healthcare providing data support across several professional leadership and change project teams.
-I worked with NHS partner organisations and Leeds City Council with the aim of improving patient care across Leeds.
+Prior to joining the group, I was a Data Scientist in the Leeds Institute for Quality Healthcare providing data intelligence across several professional leadership and change project teams.
+I worked with NHS partner organisations and Leeds City Council with the aim of improving patient care across Leeds in areas such as diabetes, cancer and cardiovascular disease.
 My support enabled the teams to successfully bid for £600,000 of NHS England funding to continue their improvement work.
 Part of my role was to present complex analysis to NHS staff, from Chief Executives to Health Care Assistants.

 I have also previously worked in the Civil Service providing analysis around healthcare costs and tariff development, and I provided analytical support around State Pension age and demography towards the Pensions Act 2014, briefing to the Minister for Pensions on a regular basis and rapidly turning around pre-release statistics.

 - Integrated MSc Physical Science at the Life Sciences Interface

 - Leeds Institute of Medical Research at St James's